Canadian Hacker Sentenced: Open Source Risks and ATM Crimes

 Key Highlights

-- Canadian hacker sentenced to prison for cybercrimes
+- Canadian hacker sentenced to prison for exploiting software vulnerabilities

-- Expect intensified scrutiny and updates on open source security in coming months
+- Expect heightened scrutiny on open source projects and financial systems in the coming months

 Real-World Impact